-The Language Arts and Math labs will give students a grade independent of the English grade.
-Students taking the Language Arts Lab will credit value as follows:
+The Literacy Lab will give students a grade independent of the English grade.
+Students taking the Literacy Lab will credit value as follows:

-.25 credit = 2 periods .50 credit = 3 periods

-.75 credit = 5 periods
+.25 credit = 2 periods .50 credit = 3 periods .75 credit = 5 periods

-The grades earned in the labs will count toward a student's GPA and honor roll.
-(If a student does not attain a 70 or better in the lab, then they are excluded from the honor roll.)
+If a student does not pass lab, then they are excluded from the honor roll.